dyc3/senior-design/visualization-design.typ

 Data collection will be handled by Grafana with a custom datasource that allows serialized JSON data to be passed in to the panel and then into the associated React component.

-#figure(
-  image("figures/visualization-data-collection-class.svg"),
-  caption: "Class Diagram of Panel Views and Data Source" )

-The five visualization views in the diagram above will not be rendered on-screen at the same time, but whichever view is active will recive data from the panel.

 Data gathered must also be aggregated, an example Grafana aggregation rule can be found below:

 ```json